code-boxx/Core-Boxx-PHP-Framework/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---
-## INSTALLATION
----
-1) Edit core/GO.php, change (A2) host and (A4) database settings to your own.

----
 ## DOCUMENTATION
 ---
-Please visit https://code-boxx.com/core-boxx-php-rapid-development-framework/ for more for more!
+Please visit https://code-boxx.com/core-boxx-php-rapid-development-framework/ for more for the full documentation!